shabinafatima-j/shabinafatima-j/README.md

 I'm **Shabina Fatima** — a **Computer Engineering** graduate from **Capital University of Science and Technology (CUST)**, with a strong interest in **cybersecurity**.

-My Final Year Project was in **agentic AI and cybersecurity** — an AI-powered multi-agent security analysis and governance framework implementing the **MAESTRO** and **DIRF** frameworks, covering protocol governance (MCP · A2A · AP2/x402) and static security analysis.
-My pieces of it: the **Speaker Recognition Agent** and the **Security Analysis Agent**.
+My Final Year Project was in **agentic AI and cybersecurity** an AI-powered multi-agent security analysis and governance framework implementing the **MAESTRO** and **DIRF** frameworks, covering protocol governance (MCP · A2A · AP2) and static security analysis.
+Tested on locally built systems (Face recognition,speaker recognition and more)

-Outside of coursework, I run a small forensics/cybersecurity lab on **VMware Workstation Pro + Kali Linux** to practice hands-on security work.
+I also have a strong interest in cybersecurity, and completed an internship in cybersecurity.
+I have knowledge spanning both **hardware architecture** and **software development** from embedded/hardware-level work to full software projects.

 - 🔭 Currently working on: *AI-Powered Multi-Agent Security & Governance Framework*
 - 🌱 Currently learning: *forensics tooling, multi-agent AI architectures*